Assignment Writer

 Not Verifying Citations Manually – Some generators have format issues when it comes to citing references in Harvard style, so always make sure that you look out for credible free Harvard citation generators when writing.

-Forgetting to include all citation details – Sometimes additional information like access dates are needed when you are citing a source, that’s why the Harvard referencing style is also called “author-date” referencing because author name and dates matter a lot in this.
+Forgetting to include all citation details – Sometimes additional information like access dates is needed when you are citing a source, which is why the Harvard referencing style is also called “author-date” referencing, because the author’s name and dates matter a lot in this.

 Best Free Harvard Reference Generators to Use

-Down here are some of the best free Harvard reference generators:
+Down here are some of the best free Harvard style reference generators:

 • CiteThisForMe – User-friendly Interface and supports multiple formats.